 “Falling turbine prices have certainly been part of it,” he said.
 “I think that’s a combination of technology improvements, but also value-based engineering and R&D innovations that are enabling us to to do more with less material”

-Also a factor are federal tax credits for wind producers.
+Another factor is federal tax credits for wind producers.